How to Create Notion Investment Tracker: Stocks, Crypto & More!

 Current Price

-as a number.
-If we are interested in other stock ticker data such as day low, day high, year low, year high,
+, you can also set your preferred currency.
+If we are interested in other stock ticker data such as day low

 https://financialmodelingprep.com/api/v3/quote/AAPL,META,GOOG?apikey=****************